Protect the future of your business

 The Rise of a Very 21st Century Liability Threat to Your Business

-Traditionally, the liabilities that a business needed to safeguard against were very much based in the physical aspects of the company.
+Traditionally, the liabilities that a business needed to safeguard against were very much based on the physical aspects of the company.
 However, in the 21st century, when many companies generate most, if not all of their business from their website, they find themselves at risk of a very different kind of threat; that of cyber-crime.
 For many businesses that suffer from cyber attacks, the results tend to be a loss of revenue, with account details hacked into, and money extracted from the account.
-However, cyber criminals are growing ever more interested in obtaining sensitive data; and as a company, you are liable if that data is no longer confidential.
-A few years previously, large companies were the main focus of the cyber thief, but in recent years, there has been a significant shift, and now, over 30% of cyber crimes are targeted at companies with less than 250 employees.
+However, cybercriminals are growing ever more interested in obtaining sensitive data; and as a company, you are liable if that data is no longer confidential.
+A few years previously, large companies were the main focus of cyber thieves, but in recent years, there has been a significant shift, and now, over 30% of cybercrimes are targeted at companies with less than 250 employees.
 Consider getting insurance to protect yourself against this, but also consider investing in the help of an expert, who can put additional security measures on your site.

 Guarding Against the ‘Slip and Fall’